Forceflow/libmorton/README.md

 </pre>

 ## Installation
-No installation is required (just download the headers and include them), but I was informed libmorton is packaged for [Microsoft's VCPKG system](https://github.com/Microsoft/vcpkg) as well, if you want a more controlled environment to install C++ packages in.
+No compilation / installation is required (just download the headers and include them), but I was informed libmorton is packaged for [Microsoft's VCPKG system](https://github.com/Microsoft/vcpkg) as well, if you want a more controlled environment to install C++ packages in.

 ## Instruction sets
 In the standard case, libmorton only uses operations that are supported on pretty much any CPU you can throw it at.
 If you know you're compiling for a specific architecture, you might gain a speed boost in encoding/decoding operations by enabling implementations for a specific instruction set.
 Libmorton ships with support for: